Yash-Gupta-01/-Fluxpay/README.md

-# FlexiWallet
+# Fluxpay
-Flexiwallet is a comprehensive web application designed to handle basic wallet functionalities such as user registration, login, searching for users, and transferring money between users.
+Fluxpay is a comprehensive web application designed to handle basic wallet functionalities such as user registration, login, searching for users, and transferring money between users.

 ## Features